Who to Contact for Tax Questions: Tax Lawyer or Accountant?

 Knowing who to contact with tax questions is the first step.
 However, it's just as important to know what questions to ask when you meet with a tax professional.
 You can find out more about U.S. tax law and procedures to help guide your questions by reviewing the additional resources below.

 As you are figuring out how to address your tax issues, you should always be armed with the most updated legal information and how the law can impact your specific situation.
-If you have questions about tax litigation, the U.S. Tax court, or need specialized advice, let FindLaw assist you in your attorney search.
-Get a free tax attorney match today at no obligation to you.
+A skilled tax attorney can answer your questions about tax laws or would like information legal advice about your specific situation.